ocornut/imgui/README.md

 ### Usage

-Your code passes mouse/keyboard inputs and settings to Dear ImGui (see example applications for more details).
-After Dear ImGui is setup, you can use it from anywhere in your program loop:
+Your code passes mouse/keyboard/gamepad inputs and settings to Dear ImGui (see example applications for more details).
+After Dear ImGui is setup, you can use it from \_anywhere\_ in your program loop:

 Code:
 ```cpp